davideicardi/goose-game/README.md

 - all operations are implemented with TDD (unit tests)
 - allow to rearrange boxes (we can add more Gooses spaces, Bridges, ...)
-- allow to add more then 2 players (currently configured with 2)
+- allow to add more than 2 players (currently configured with 2)
-- allow to use more then 2 dices (currently configured with 2)
+- allow to use more than 2 dices (currently configured with 2)
-- game rule are all written inside `GooseBoard.java`, with the corresponding unit tests
+- game rules are all written inside `GooseBoard.java`, with the corresponding unit tests

-## Usage
+## Requirements

-Requirements:

 - Java 1.8
 - Maven 3.6.0

-Development environment:
+## Development environment

 - Visual Studio Code
 - OpenJDK 1.8
 - Ubuntu Linux

+## Usage

+Clone the repository.

+Compile:

+    mvn compile

 Run unit tests: